Compost Is The Cornerstone Of Organic Gardening

 When is it ready?
 Compost can be made in as little as six to eight weeks, or, more usually, it can take a year or more.
 In general, the more effort you put in, the quicker you will get compost.
 When the ingredients you have put in your container have turned into a dark brown, earthy smelling material, the composting process is complete.
 It is then best left for a month or two to ‘mature’ before it is used.
 Don’t worry if your compost is not fine and crumbly.
 Even if it is lumpy, sticky or stringy, with bits of twig and eggshell still obvious, it is quite usable.
 It can be sieved before using if you prefer.
 Any large bits can be added back into your new compost heap.

 Grass mowings Mix well with browns to avoid a slimy mess.
 Alternatively, leave on the lawn whenever possible – they will soon disappear and feed the grass; this will not cause ‘thatch’.
-It can also be mixed into a leaf mold heap, or used directly as a soil mulch.

 Hedge clippings and prunings Chop or shred tough prunings and clippings from evergreen hedges before adding to a mixed compost heap.
 Compost large quantities separately; even unshredded they will compost eventually.
 Mix with grass or other activating material; water well.
 Tread down the heap, then cover.
-In anything from a few months to a few years you will have a coarse compost.

 Sawdust and wood shavings They are very slow to decay.
 Raw or uncomposted wood shavings incorporated into the soil can lock up soil nitrogen, making it unavailable for plants for a year or more.
 Add in small quantities; balance with quick-to-rot activating materials.
 See also ‘Animal manures’ above.
 Do not use if treated with wood preservatives.